 Malfunction in the receiver segment

-Failure of GNSS equipment onboard a vessel or AtoN equipment using GNSS signals is not uncommon due to power supply failure or to a fault, temporary or permanent, in the receiver or antenna.
+Failure of GNSS equipment onboard a vessel or AtoN equipment is not uncommon due to power supply failure or due to a fault in the receiver, in cabling or antenna.
 A less commonly observed failure mode is the permanent or temporary disablement of GNSS receiver antennae subjected to high power radar transmissions, owing to microwave damage to, or saturation of, internal components.
 GNSS receivers installed in floating AtoNs can be exposed to extremely harsh environmental conditions and may suffer from physical damage to the antenna or receiver itself.

 Legacy GPS receivers may also face the problem of proper handling of the GPS week rollover which takes place every 1024 weeks (19.6 years).
 An unrecognised rollover may result in a jump back in the receiver time.
 The last rollover took place in April 2019.
 Additionally, some receiver may face internal time rollovers which can also result in a wrong receiver time [18].
 GNSS receiver software updates are recommended to solve both issues.